 The iSchool at the University of Maryland invites creative and forward-thinking individuals to apply for the Ph.D. in Information Studies program.
 Located near Washington DC, Maryland’s iSchool offers unparalleled opportunities for students to pursue research oriented employment careers.
 Students learn to conduct original research through one-on-one mentoring relationships with faculty members in diverse disciplines as Computer Science, Human-Computer Interaction, Information Policy, Information Science, and Information Systems.
 This year funding (in the forms of fellowship, scholarship, and assistantship) is available to support students interested in:

-Human-Computer Interaction
+Human-Computer Interaction (HCI)

-- School Library
+School Library Media

 Learn More About the PhD Program

 Meet iSchool faculty and doctoral students at PhD information sessions scheduled on September 29 and October 1, 2015.
 Please see the iSchool Recruitment Calendar for a complete schedule of our information sessions, and the iSchool events calendar for other research and professional events.
 Feel free to email any faculty member to learn about his/her current research and plan to recruit new students.

 The College of Information Studies will review your application upon receipt of your completed application forms, transcripts of all academic work attempted, Graduate Record Examination scores, and letters of recommendation.
 If the doctoral committee needs further information, we will contact you.

 New doctoral students generally enter the College at the beginning of the fall semester.

 For possible Fall 2016 enrollment, domestic applicants (who do not have non-US transcripts) should submit the Graduate School application and all accompanying credentials by January 15, 2016.
 International applicants (with at least one non-US transcript) should submit all documents by December 1, 2015, for best consideration.